 About

 Melinda Reyes is a Massachusetts-based photographer deeply driven by social justice.
-After earning her BFA in Photography at Rochester Institute of Technology and attending a year-long photography residency program in Salzburg College in Austria, Reyes traveled throughout the U.S. and become invested in social welfare and advocacy, earning a Master’s of Social Work at Simmons University.
-Currently fusing both professional paths, Reyes utilizes the power of documentary photography to initiate awareness and change in vulnerable populations, such as children and the elderly.
+After earning her BFA in Photography at Rochester Institute of Technology and attending a year-long photography residency program in Salzburg College in Austria, Reyes traveled throughout the U.S. working as a freelance photographer and in studios, labs, and galleries.
+Ten years later she became fully invested in social welfare and advocacy, earning a Master’s of Social Work at Simmons University.
+Currently fusing both professional paths, Reyes utilizes the power of documentary photography to initiate awareness and change in vulnerable populations.

 Her series “The Quiet World of Aging” has been given national attention and has included three solo shows and has been in many group exhibitions, publications, and books.
 It was a finalist in Photolucinda’s Critical Mass in 2019 Top 200 and Editor’s pick in both Lensculture’s Portrait awards and Emerging Talent award andt was selected to be part of the 9th Edition of Photoville’s The Fence.
 A segment of the women within “The Quiet World of Aging” was given an honorable mention in the 22nd Annual Julia Margaret Cameron Awards.